ritamdas2/Tic_Tac_Toe_3D/README.md

 3. Download zip file from GitHub & Unzip (from this page)
 4. Open project in Android Studio
-5. Open and connect an android or ios device/emulator & run
+5. Open and connect an android or ios device/emulator & run (This project was optimized for the Pixel XL API 28)

 Enjoy 3D Tic Tac Toe!